 If you don’t have leftover risotto, see below for instructions on making basic risotto.

 Mix the cold risotto with the egg.
 This will bind the risotto and make the arancini less likely to break when you fry them.
 You will need one egg for two cups of risotto.
-If you only have one cup of risotto you should use half an egg.
+If you only have one cup of risotto use half an egg.
 Beat the egg first so that you can use the amount you need.
 Do not let the risotto/egg mixture become too wet or you will have difficulty forming it into balls.

 To coat the arancini you will need: